jhildenbiddle/css-vars-ponyfill/docs/index.md

 When `true`, the ponyfill will only transform CSS and trigger callbacks in browsers that lack native support for CSS custom properties.
 When `false`, the ponyfill will transform CSS and trigger callbacks in all browsers, regardless of their support for CSS custom properties.

-**Tip:** Setting this value to `false` allows for testing in modern browsers when legacy browsers are not accessible and easier debugging using developer tools available only in modern browsers.
+**Tip:** Setting this value to `false` allows for easier testing and debugging in modern browsers when legacy browsers are not accessible.

 **Example**